emypar/procfs-victoriametrics-importer/README.md

 <a href="https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html" target="_blank">VictoriaMetrics</a> does en excellent job (based on our experience at OpenAI) in handling large numbers of time series and given its integration w/ <a href="https://grafana.com/grafana/" target="_blank">Grafana</a> and its query language, <a href="https://docs.victoriametrics.com/MetricsQL.html" target="_blank">MetricsQL</a>, a superset of <a href="https://prometheus.io/docs/prometheus/latest/querying/basics/" target="_blank">PromQL</a>, it is a  perfect candidate for storing the metrics.

-The widely used scraping approach for collecting metrics would be suboptimal in this case, given the 100 millisecond ..
+The widely used approach of scraping for collecting metrics would be suboptimal in this case, given the 100 millisecond ..
 1 second time granularity of the latter.

-Since VictoriaMetrics supports imports as well, a more efficient approach is to collect the granular stats into a larger batch and to send it in compressed form to import end points.
+Since VictoriaMetrics supports the [import](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#url-format) paradigm, it is more efficient to collect the granular stats, with the timestamps of the actual collection, into larger batches and to push the latter, in compressed format, to import end points.

 # Architecture